yonkahlon/Zenject/README.md

 // We define an empty monobehaviour that will allow use to manipulate the game object
 // that contains the ship mesh, animations, etc.
-// This would contain references to all the different parts of the model that we're
+// This would normally contain references to all the different parts of the model that we're
+// interested in
-// interested in and would be added to our ship prefab public class ShipView : MonoBehaviour
+// It is attached to the prefab that we install below in GameInstaller public class ShipView : MonoBehaviour
 {
 }